QuangDX001/Project_Back/README.md

 Backend code with Java Spring Boot
 An example of a RESTful WebServer developed using Spring & SpringBoot.

-This simple server acts a Location-Service - it will return details of a physical location given a valid identifier (in the form of a UUID).

 Requirements
 The fully fledged server uses the following: